GregRos/wampus/README.md

 The goal of Wampus is to provide a full client library for the WAMP protocol, as well as to better integrate WAMP communication into the language and the environment, using modern ES6+ features such as async functions, built-in Promises, Observables, etc. without sacrificing the cross-platform and language-agnostic nature of the WAMP protocol.

-## Wampus feature list
+## Current feature list

-Most of these are implemented, but the library hasn't been tested (read - *don't use this yet*)
+### Implemented

-1. Accurate implementation of the WAMP protocol.
+✓ Accurate implementation of the WAMP protocol.

-1. Observable- and Promise- based API, using `rxjs`.
+✓ Observable- and Promise- based API, using `rxjs`.

+✓ Secondary callback-based API for callers unused to observables.

-1. Primary high-level invocation-based API (e.g. `session.call("name")`).
+✓ Primary high-level invocation-based API (e.g. `session.call("name")`).

-1. Secondary low-level message-passing API (e.g. `session.protocol.send(craftedMessage)`) with varying levels of abstraction.
+✓ Secondary low-level message-passing API (e.g. `session.protocol.send(craftedMessage)`) with varying levels of abstraction.

-1. Support for all/most alpha+ advanced profile features.
+✓  Support for all/most alpha+ advanced profile features.

+## Partially implemented

-1. Human-readable error messages.
+❓ Human-readable error messages.

-1. Intelligent stack trace collection and debugging.
+❓  Intelligent stack trace collection.

-1. Respond to protocol violations per spec (i.e. ABORT connection)
+❓  Respond to protocol violations per spec (i.e. ABORT connection)

-1. High performance.

-1. Platform-agonstic (Node.js and browser)

-7. Support for reviving simple JSON into complex objects and vice versa.
+❓  Support for reviving simple JSON into complex objects and vice versa.

+## Not implemented

+* High performance.

+* Platform-agonstic (Node.js and browser)